Alumni Chapter Replenishment Grants

 Selecting the Grant Recipient

 After BYU has received and processed all application materials, the scholarship office forwards them to the alumni office which then forwards them to the chapters.
-This will happen in late March or early April each year.
+This will happen in April each year.

 - The Chapter Replenishment Grant Committee selects recipients